wenwenmin/scstGCN/README.md

 ## Acknowledgements
 Part of the code, such as the training framework based on pytorch lightning and the method for mask image in this repository is adapted from the [iStar](https://github.com/daviddaiweizhang/istar).
 And the Vision Transformer in this repository has been pre-trained by [UNI](https://github.com/mahmoodlab/UNI).
 We are grateful to the authors for their excellent work.

+## Contact details
+If you have any questions, please contact xueshuailin@163.com.